hyoungkyeu8359/online-resume/README.md

 ### 4. Replace index.md with your resume

-The reason why your resume should be written Markdown format is because of it's easier to write and host in online platform.
-Etter explains why Markdown:
+The reason why your resume should be written in Markdown format is because of it's easier to write and host in online platform.
+Etter explains why you should use Markdown:

 > "Documentation should live online, and Word's abysmal HTML export is totally unsuitable for creating websites. [...]
 GitHub Flavoured Markdown is a popular and fine choice for simple web-based help systems."

 Most people would use Microsoft Word to write their resume (and distribute PDF of their resume).
 However, as Etter stated in his book, .docx version of a resume is meant to be consumed and discarded.

 Writting a Markdown-formatted resume is easier to maintain and distribute in online.
-If you need to make a change to your resume, simply edit it, update the change to the repository, and it will stay fresh.
-I used to write my resume with Microsoft Word but I preferred Markdown more nowadays.
-Using Markdown feels much simple to write and easily distributable in GitHub Pages.
+If you need to make a change to your resume, edit it, update the change to the repository, and it will stay fresh as new.
+Using Markdown is much simpler to write and easily distributable in GitHub Pages.

 At this point, your website should contain default content.
 You will replace the content in **index.md** with your resume.